fastlane/docs/docs/index.md

 _fastlane_ is **the** tool to release your iOS and Android app 🚀 It handles all tedious tasks, like generating screenshots, dealing with code signing, and releasing your application.

-You create a so-called `Fastfile` in your repository, that defines how your beta or App Store release process:
+You can start by creating a `Fastfile` file in your repository, here’s one that that defines how your beta or App Store release process:

 ```ruby
 lane :beta do